 - National Public Radio FAQ on lightbulbs, February 19, 2014

 - The New Yorker: The L.E.D Quandary: Why There's No Such Thing as "Built to Last"

 INCANDESCENT LIGHT BULBS

-Incandescent bulbs remain the main form of lighting for low income households in India because they are universally available and cost as little as US 10-15 cents per bulb compared to 200-250 Rps for LEDs at the retail level (mid-2016).
+Incandescent bulbs remain the main form of lighting for low income households in India because they are universally available and cost as little as US 10-15 cents per bulb compared to 200 Rps for LEDs at the remote area retail level (2018).
 However, ICLs last only 500-1000 hours.

-- 100 million families estimated to be using 60-100 watt incandescent bulbs still in households across India, despite major government programs for LED distribution.
+- 100 million families are estimated still to be using 60-100 watt incandescent bulbs still in peri-urban and rural households across India, despite major government programs for LED distribution.

 - 1000 MW of coal fired power plant avoided at the evening peak: For every 15-20 million LEDs installed in households replacing ICLs.

 - 3-5 % of family income saved: In the switch from incandescent bulbs to LEDs

 LEDs use approximately 15% of the energy of incandescent bulbs to produce the same amount of light, and last 50 to 100 times longer.
 CQC has launched a pilot LED distribution program to establish baseline use of various forms of lighting, hours of use of LEDs in high use locations in households, and to test various local brands of LEDs.
 Full scale distribution will begin in 2019.